knickels/Player-Stage-Manual/CONTROLLER_PY.md

 | Figure 5.3: A robot on a cartesian grid.
 This shows what directions the X and Y speeds will cause the robot to move in.
 A positive yaw speed will turn the robot in the direction of the + arrow, a negative yaw speed is the direction of the - arrow. |

+Figure 5.3
-Figure 5.3 shows which direction the x, y and yaw speeds are in relation to the robot.
+shows which direction the x, y and yaw speeds are in relation to the robot.
 The x speed is the rate at which the robot moves forward and the y speed is the robot's speed sideways, both are to be given in metres per second.
 The y speed will only be useful if the robot you want to simulate or control is a ball, since robots with wheels cannot move sideways.
 The yaw speed controls how fast the robot is turning and is given in radians per second, Player has an inbuilt global function called `dtor()` which converts a number in degrees into a number in radians which could be useful when setting the yaw speed.
 If you want to simulate or control a robot with a differential drive system then you'll need to convert left and right wheel speeds into a forward speed and a turning speed before sending it to the proxy.
-For car-like drives there is the `SetCarlike` which again is the forward speed in m/s and the drive angle in radians.
+For car-like drives there is the `SetCarlike` which, again is the forward speed in m/s and the drive angle in radians.

 The `GetSpeed` commands are essentially the reverse of the SetSpeed command.
 Instead of setting a speed they return the current speed relative